My story started out great

 The moment it clicked

-Then in 2003 I attended a specialized training in attachment.
+In 2003 I attended a specialized training in attachment.
 Attachment theory typically involves the connection between parents and young children.
 But this training focused on attachment in romantic relationships.
 I instinctively sensed that I was onto something important and I immediately began to research.

 I began applying the model in my own relationship, and was amazed to see the patterns actually starting to shift.
 I felt hopeful, inspired, and eager to learn more.
-Over the next several years I took two EFT therapy trainings and completed the EFT Externship in Salt Lake City.
+Over the next several years, I took two EFT therapy trainings and completed the EFT Externship in Salt Lake City.
 I slowly started to put the model into practice with my clients, and saw the same kind of results.
 Not just temporary relief - but lasting, positive changes.

 Making a commitment to couples